 - Seminar 1: Multilateral development banks: optimising the balance sheet (6 October 2021)

-- Seminar 2: The role of China in multilateral development banks (November 2021)
+- Seminar 2: China's role in the multilateral development banks (30 November 2021)

 - Seminar 3: MDB governance: options for reform of the Board of Executive Directors (January 2022)